If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Thankfully, I can do this neatly in Dash.
 I’ve used a custom field to make it easy for the team to filter across different attributes to find the image they need.

-Get your digital assets ready for your campaigns
+Get your creative assets ready for your marketing campaigns

-As any marketer will know, one asset needs to be repurposed in different ways to use in different channels.
+As any marketer knows, creative assets need to be repurposed to use in different channels.

 As our long-suffering UX and design lead, Ben, will tell you - it won’t stop the need to badger your designer all together (sorry Ben).
 But it’ll at least cut out a few of those simpler resize requests you’ll have during the content creation process.